JC-Morph/alghemy/readme.md

  @sijil="Alghemy/ouroboros/sub-son-(M).wav">
 ```

+### Reversion
-Here is our processed sound file, hot off the press.
+Here is our mutated sound file, hot off the press.
 We didn't explicity choose which effect to use, so alghemy selected one at random for us.
-Now we're going to convert it back into an image, to see what we hath wrought.
+Now we're going to revert any transpositions made to give us back an image.
 ```ruby
 fire = air.revert
 => #<Image:0x000000117c1ff8 @sijil="Alghemy/ouroboros/sub-son-(M)(R2).png">
 ```

+### Tips
 Transmutations always return new Matter:
 ```ruby
 fire.sublimate.sonify.mutate.revert